Why Food Allergy in Breastfeeding Babies & What You Can Do?

-A food allergy is when the body’s immune system mistakes a food as harmful and this causes a reaction and releases antibodies.
+What is food allergy in babies? - a food allergy is when the body’s immune system mistakes a food as harmful and this causes a reaction and releases antibodies.
 Allergic reactions can be mild to severe.
-Reaction usually takes place not long after the food is consumed, anywhere from a few minutes to an hour or two after ingestion.
+The reaction usually takes place not long after the food is consumed, anywhere from a few minutes to an hour or two after ingestion.

 - Flushed face